Étienne Bonnot de Condillac: Work

 Condillac's work on politics and history, in his Cours d'études, is considered of less interest.
 In logic, on which he wrote extensively, he is far less successful than in psychology.
 He enlarges with much iteration on the supremacy of the analytic method; argues that reasoning consists in the substitution of one proposition for another which is identical with it; and lays it down that science is the same thing as a well-constructed language, a proposition which in his Langue des calculs, he tries to prove by the example of arithmetic.
 His logic is limited by his study of sensations and lack of knowledge of science other than mathematics.
-He rejects the medieval apparatus of the syllogism; but is precluded by his standpoint from understanding the active, spiritual character of thought; nor had he that interest in natural science and appreciation of inductive reasoning which form the chief merit of JS Mill.
+He rejects the medieval apparatus of the syllogism; but is precluded by his standpoint from understanding the active, spiritual character of thought; nor had he that interest in natural science and appreciation of inductive reasoning which form the chief merit of J. S. Mill.
 Some might claim that Condillac's anti-spiritual psychology, with its explanation of personality as an aggregate of sensations, leads straight to atheism and determinism.
 However, he denies both these consequences.
 What he says upon religion is always in harmony with his profession; and he vindicated the freedom of the will in a dissertation that has very little in common with the Traité des sensations to which it is appended.
 The common reproach of materialism should certainly not be made against him.
 He always asserts the substantive reality of the soul; and in the opening words of his Essai, "Whether we rise to heaven, or descend to the abyss, we never get outside ourselves—it is always our own thoughts that we perceive," we have the subjectivist principle that forms the starting-point of Berkeley.

 Language

-Condillac considered language as the vehicle by which senses and emotions were transformed into higher mental faculties.
-He believed that the structure of language reflects the structure of thought, and compared ideas to the sounds of a harpsichord.
-His theories had a major effect on the development of linguistics.

 Condillac promoted "sensationalism," a theory that says all knowledge comes from the senses and there are no innate ideas.
 Condillac promoted an expressionist theory of linguistic creation that anticipates the prime features of later thoughts about language by German theorist Johann Gottfried Herder (1744–1803).